 Chickens are a great addition to any small farm or homestead.
-They are fun, interesting, and make enjoyable companions all while producing eggs for you to eat or sell.
+They are fun, easy to manage, and make enjoyable companions, all while producing eggs for you to eat or sell.
 While chickens are generally easy to keep, they do require some regular care to keep them healthy.
 One of the things chickens need is regular deworming.

 When to Deworm Chickens

 It can be hard to know when you should deworm your chickens, as they may not show any signs of having worms.
-It is important to watch for symptoms of worms in your chickens.
-This way you can make sure that you treat them with chicken dewormer before the worms harm them.
+It is essential to watch for symptoms of worms in your chickens.
+This way, you can make sure that you treat them with chicken dewormer before the worms harm them.
 Some common signs of worms in chickens are:

 - Diarrhea: Droppings will be loose and watery.
 Chickens may have droppings stuck to the feathers under their tails.

 - A decrease in the number of eggs: Your chickens will lay fewer eggs than usual.
-There may be a sudden drop in egg production or it may decrease slowly.
+There may be a sudden drop in egg production or a slight decline.

 - Loss of Weight: Chickens may carry less weight than before.
-They may look or feel bony, even though they have plenty of food available.
+They may look or feel bony, even though plenty of food is available.

-- Pale egg yolks: The egg yolks may look very pale yellow instead of a deep, rich yellow or orange that is seen with healthy chickens.
+- Pale egg yolks: The egg yolks may look pale yellow instead of the deep, rich yellow or orange seen with healthy chickens.

 - Shaking heads: Chickens with worms may shake their heads frequently.
 Usually, there is no sign of any other reason for the head shaking.